cybertraining-dsc/reu2022/project/README.md

-# Necessary Steps to Research with Python at UVA
+# How to Get Started Doing Research at UVA?

 Students who are collaborating with UVA and joining the cloudmesh or mlcommons initiative should become acquainted with documentation